 With monsoon approaching, our taste buds enhance.
 Isn’t it: We feel like eating something, hot, spicy but yummilicious.
 Our tongue craves for a different flavour and not just the casual dal, rice and chapati.
 So here are the few delicacies that I enjoy having during monsoon.

-Moong daal mangode
+go to link Moong daal mangode

 These spicy fritters are made from soaked green split moong dal and are perfect company to your cup of ‘chai’ when its drizzling outside.